microsoft/infersharp/RUNNING_INFERSHARP_ON_WINDOWS.md

 ## Prerequisite
 - [Enable WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-*We recommend using either Ubuntu or Debian WSL distribution.*
+*We recommend using either the Ubuntu WSL distribution or the Debian WSL distribution.*

 ## Setup
 1. Download the Infer# binaries from the [latest release page](https://github.com/microsoft/infersharp/releases).